nttttzze/SecureWebApp/README.md

-In the teminal inside SecureBackend write: dotnet dev-certs https --trust
+In the teminal inside SecureBackend write:
+"dotnet dev-certs https --trust"
-then: dotnet run
+then: "dotnet run"